TheTicketKing.com is a ticket resale marketplace, not a box office or venue. Ticket price may be above or below face value.

 The 2021 Timberwolves ended the season with a 23-49 record.
 In 2020, their overall record led to the replacement of Gersson Rosas.
 Sachin Gupta took his place and the team rebuild started in earnest.
 Head coach Ryan Saunders was also in the hot seat, and the Timberwolves hired Chris Finch in February of 2021.
 These changes are all part of the plan to bring the Timberwolves back to the top spot in the NBA Northwest Division.

-The 2021 Timberwolves roster consists of Anthony Edwards, Karl Anthony, D'Angelo Russel, Patrick Beverly, Taurean Prince, Malik Beasley, Lannndro Bolmaro, Jarred Vanderbilt, Naz Reid, McKinley Wright IV, Jaylen Nowell, Josh Okogie, Isaiah Miller, Jordan McLaughlin, Jake Layman, Chris Silva, Brian Bowen, Matt Lewis, Nathan Knight, and Jaden McDaniels.
+The 2021 Timberwolves roster consists of Anthony Edwards, Karl Anthony, D'Angelo Russel, Patrick Beverly, Taurean Prince, Malik Beasley, Leandro Bolmaro, Jarred Vanderbilt, Naz Reid, McKinley Wright IV, Jaylen Nowell, Josh Okogie, Isaiah Miller, Jordan McLaughlin, Jake Layman, Chris Silva, Brian Bowen, Matt Lewis, Nathan Knight, and Jaden McDaniels.

 The Minnesota Timberwolves thought they finally had it figured out.
 They had a talented young core that centered around shooting guard Anthony Wiggins and center Karl Anthony-Townes.
 They hired Tom Thibodeau was brought into to coach this young team.
 In 2018 they ended a 14-year playoff drought.
 They lost in the first round, but the future looked bright.
 Then last season revealed that the team still had a journey ahead of themselves.
 The Wolves finished 36-46, and Thibodeau was fired mid-season.